 Mushara Lodge, from where you can explore the Etosha

 Zambia – the valley of the South Luangwa remains the place to be.
-With the arrival of October there is a sniff of a change in the air and the beginning of the end of the dry season.
+With the arrival of October, there is a sniff of a change in the air and the beginning of the end of the dry season.
 Times of plenty for the wildlife are just around the corner once more.
 October is the last full month of operation for many camps which need to be struck before the long rains arrive and many areas become impassable.
-Many camps though remain open and guests visiting these can experience the re-awakening of the park.
+Many camps though remain open and guests visiting these can experience the reawakening of the park.

-The Busanga Plains of the Kafue National Park offers its visitors a wide variety of and huge number of plains game from the common such as puku and lechwe to the rare with sightings of oribi, sitatunga and Lichtenstein’s hartebeest.
-This attracts large prides of lion who have adapted to the hot months of September and October by climbing fig trees and lodge decks in search of cooling breezes
+The Busanga Plains of the Kafue National Park offers its visitors a wide variety of and a huge number of plains game from the common such as puku and lechwe to the rare with sightings of oribi, sitatunga and Lichtenstein’s hartebeest.
+This attracts large prides of lions who have adapted to the hot months of September and October by climbing fig trees and lodge decks in search of cooling breezes